Brandon-Clark-00/Frequency_analysis/README.md

 # Frequency_analysis

-Takes a txt and finds the frequency of each non-whitespace character
+Takes a txt file and finds the frequency of each non-whitespace character printing the total amount of characters and the top 10 most common characters alongside their frequency